ropensci/roweb3/content/blog/2026-03-30-news-mars-2026/index.md

 params:
   last_newsletter: '2026-02-26'
   doi: "10.59350/fe3c2-6zc80"
-rmd_hash: 847937b5cc39a625
+rmd_hash: 4c9995cb4609d9fc

 ---

 <!-- Before sending DELETE THE INDEX_CACHE and re-knit! -->

-Dear rOpenSci friends, it's time for our monthly news roundup!
+Dear rOpenSci friends, it's time for our monthly news roundup! <!-- blabla --> You can read this post [on our blog](/blog/2026/03/30/news-mars-2026).
+Now let's dive into the activity at and around rOpenSci!

 ## rOpenSci HQ

 ### rOpenSci Dev Guide 1.0.0: Trilingual and Improved

-rOpenSci Software Peer Review's guidance is gathered in an [online book](https://devguide.ropensci.org/) that keeps improving!
-It is now available in English, [Spanish](https://devguide.ropensci.org/es/index.es.html) and [Portuguese](https://devguide.ropensci.org/pt/index.pt.html).
+rOpenSci Software Peer Review's guidance is gathered in an online book that keeps improving!
+It is now available in [English](https://devguide.ropensci.org/), [Spanish](https://devguide.ropensci.org/es/index.es.html) and [Portuguese](https://devguide.ropensci.org/pt/index.pt.html).
 Read more in the [release announcement](/blog/2026/03/02/devguide-1.0.0/)

 ### Champions Program Update